Frequently asked questions

 Do I have to get a proposal?

 No, you do not.
 If you know what you want me to assist with, we can get started immediately.
 A proposal is useful if you do not know where to start or what tools are available to help untangle your processes.
 Also, a proposal is likely to include ideas that you had not considered.
-At the first (free) consultation, you can decide that you do not want to go ahead with a proposal, you can choose to engage Dandi Processes for a specific activity, or you can get the full no-obligation proposal.
+At the first consultation, you can decide that you do not want to go ahead with a proposal, you can choose to engage Dandi Processes for a specific activity, or you can get the full no-obligation proposal.
 My aim is to make this as easy as possible for you to improve your day to day business operations.

 Is there other ways for working with you?

 Of course.
-One model that have worked well is ongoing process improvement.
+One model that have worked well is ongoing process improvement or project management.
 This is where I work on a time and materials basis.
 This is a great way to work through your processes while making improvements along the way.
 You determine how many hours you would like me to do and I report weekly on the progress made based on the time spent.
 This allows us to frequently check in and ensure improvements are being made and are fit for purpose.
 This is a great model when you have good processes but need them documented and refined.

 Another model is a certain number of hours for a specific activity that regularly takes place.
 For example, project coordination for small projects when they reach a specific stage - kitchen installation or monthly training of staff.